 - a.
 What designated and informal recreational opportunities are in the immediate vicinity?

-The project encompasses various sites, and sidewalks and streets near the sites allow for informal recreation such as walking, jogging, and cycling. - b.
+While recreational opportunities would again be analyzed at project level SEPA review, they were included during this non-project study to better understand any cost implications.
+For the non-project study purposes, the following was assumed; the project encompasses various sites, and sidewalks and streets near the sites allow for informal recreation such as walking, jogging, and cycling. - b.
 Would the proposed project displace any existing recreational uses?
-If so, describe.

-The proposed work at all project sites would not permanently displace existing recreational uses.
-Project construction activities could result in short-term, temporary access restrictions or detours affecting vehicle, bike, and pedestrian routes/access.

-c.
-Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any:

-The project may have short-term, temporary impacts to vehicle access and recreational activity due to temporary travel lane and/or street closures or detours at various project sites.
+If so, describe. - While this would again be analyzed at project level SEPA review, it was assessed during this non-project study to better understand any cost implications.
+For the non-project study purposes, the following was assumed; the proposed work at all project sites would not permanently displace existing recreational uses.
+Project construction activities could result in short-term, temporary access restrictions or detours affecting vehicle, bike, and pedestrian routes/access. - c.
+Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: - While measures would again be analyzed at project level SEPA review, they were assessed during this non-project study to better understand costs.
+For the non-project study purposes, the following was assumed; the project may have short-term, temporary impacts to vehicle access and recreational activity due to temporary travel lane and/or street closures or detours at various project sites.
 Project notifications through website updates, emails, and mailings would provide affected residents with advance notice regarding temporary closures and detours.